Aifert/CITS3200-Project/API/SOC_API.md

 #### When to Use

-/data/single will be constantly pinged, at a previously agreed upon sample-rate, whenever a SoC can connect to the web server

-Web server is to store this data
+/data/single will be constantly pinged, at a previously agreed upon sample-rate, whenever a SoC can connect to the web server The consistency of this ping is how a web-server can know if this SoC is online Web server is to store this data in a database on device On 400 response code, will include a list of all error messages

-On 200 response code, the parameter "start-stream" will indicate if the web server has requested some live monitoring from this SoC

 ### POST /data/multiple